 Lawson began her broadcasting career shortly after graduating from college and worked as a studio analyst on the Sacramento Kings’ local broadcast on Comcast Sports Net from 2004-07.

-At the University of Tennessee she played under the legendary coach Pat Summit and was part of the team that defeated the U.S. women’s national team that went on to win gold in Sydney in 2000.
+At the University of Tennessee she played under the late legendary coach Pat Summit and was part of the team that defeated the U.S. women’s national team that went on to win gold in Sydney in 2000.
 A two-time all-American, she led her team to three NCAA Women’s Final Four appearances in 2000, 2002 and 2003.
 Lawson is only one of three players in Tennessee history to garner first team All-SEC honors in all four years.